SorX14/alphaess_modbus/README.md

 # AlphaESS ModBus reader

 Async Python 3 library to read ModBus from an AlphaESS inverter.
+Tested and assumes using a Raspberry Pi as the host.

 Uses [asynciominimalmodbus](https://github.com/guyradford/asynciominimalmodbus) for ModBus/RS485 communication.

+See [alphaess_collector](https://github.com/SorX14/alphaess_collector) which uses this library to store values in MySQL.

 Compatible with: